Statistical Specifications

 We establish the following notation for the global model:

-• \(g(\cdot)\): A link function.
-In Section x we define the used link function for each type of endpoint.
+- \(g(\cdot)\): A link function.
+In Section 3.7 we define the used link function for each type of endpoint.

 3.2 Design Matrix Considerations

-A critical implementation detail is the construction of the design matrix for the subgroup-by-treatment interactions.
+A critical implementation detail is the construction of the design matrix, which varies based on whether coefficients are subject to shrinkage.

 3.3 The Principle of Model Hierarchy